alexyorke/alexyorke.github.io/quickly-estimating-unused-filesystem-blocks.md

 ##### What does PhotoRec recover?

-After running PhotoRec on the partition, it recovered 45GB of data (&quot;du&quot; apparent size.)
+After running PhotoRec on the partition, it recovered 45GB of data ("du" apparent size.)
 This is the same order of magnitude of what we estimated, however, it is less because we are working at a file system block level rather than a file level.
 This means that even if a file occupied only one byte of data, we would have counted it as 512 bytes.

 #### Compressing both disks